 Anyone who wants a long-term, committed relationship goes through similar challenges.
 However, as an LGBTQ individual, you have unique needs and concerns.
-You may face discrimination at home, at school or at work.
+You may face discrimination at home, at school, or at work.
 The traumatic severity of these experiences varies, but can sometimes impact self-worth and self-esteem.
 In turn, these can affect your relationships and dating life.

 On the other hand, coming out and the reality of oppression impact LGBTQ individuals in specific and concrete ways.
 This may affect how you look for and find a suitable match.

 The rise of the internet and social media

-Because finding a suitable partner has become a lot easier, LGBTQ partnership rates have increased dramatically in the last decades.
-Studies show that more than 60% of same sex couples meet online and there are many more gay and lesbian couples than ever before.
+Because finding a partner has become easier, LGBTQ partnership rates have increased dramatically in the last decades.
+Studies show that more than 60% of same-sex couples meet online and there are more gay and lesbian couples than ever before.

-But online dating has influenced how people make decisions about their relationships.
+But, online dating has influenced how people make decisions about their relationships.
 Due to a bombardment of possibilities, people may be less attentive to more suitable partners and more vulnerable to connecting with incompatible partners.
-This is especially true for people engaged in same sex dating and seeking long term relationships.
+This is especially true for who want a longterm relationship.